-Joining Jambo for this Q&A blog is Dayna Morgan and Dione McGuinness from BRITT RADIUS.
-BRITT RADIUS specializes in land access and stakeholder engagement and has been operating since 1986.
+Joining Jambo for this blog are Dayna Morgan and Dione McGuinness from BRITT RADIUS, a company specializing in land access and stakeholder engagement.

-We were lucky to ask them some questions about how best to handle stakeholder issues that arise during stakeholder engagement efforts and why it’s crucial to take these issues seriously.
-Between Dayna and Dione, they have decades of industry experience, which gives their organization a powerful perspective in understanding the complexities surrounding stakeholder engagement.
+We got to ask them some questions about how best to handle stakeholder issues that arise during stakeholder engagement efforts, and why it's crucial to take them seriously.
+Between Dayna and Dione, they have decades of industry experience, which gives their organization a powerful perspective on the complexities of stakeholder engagement.

-To better understand potential issues, it’s essential to consider your stakeholder’s perspectives.
-For example, technical teams tend to worry more about technical risks (e.g. safety risks), and they often forget to think about the stakeholder’s perspective.
-They end up assuming that things are a non-issue when they’re actually significant to their stakeholders.
-You have to meet your stakeholders where they’re at—how they’re feeling.
+"From experience, I will say stakeholder Issues are definitely common, ranging from very minor to very extreme.
+To better understand potential issues, it's essential to consider your stakeholders' perspectives.
+For example, technical teams tend to focus more on technical risks (e.g., safety risks) and often forget to consider stakeholders' perspectives.
+They end up assuming that issues are non-issues when they're actually significant to their stakeholders.
+You have to meet your stakeholders where they're at—how they're feeling". - Dayna Morgan

 Issues are complex, and so stakeholder engagement must also be about showing that you're listening, considering different perspectives, and making sure people feel understood.

-On the opposite side, dealing with issues early on can actually build advocates.
+On the other hand, addressing issues early can actually build advocates.

 - Always begin with the end in mind.

-- Document EVERYTHING, not just formal conversations—this is where using stakeholder relationship management software like Jambo is such a great idea as it helps you manage a whole bunch of data and ensures you and your team have a dedicated process in place to ensure a timely response to issues.
+- Document everything, not just formal conversations—this is where using stakeholder relationship management software like Jambo is such a great idea, as it helps you manage a whole bunch of data and ensures you and your team have a dedicated process in place to provide a timely response to issues.

 - Take the time to understand community values thoroughly.